lefterisALEX/terraform-hetzner-selfhosted-services-host/README.md

 4. **(Optional) Create a GitHub Token**
    This token is necessary if your application repository is private.

-## Version 2.x.x

-**!!!!BREAKING CHANGES!!!!**

-If you are migrating from version 1 to version 2 of this module, please note the following breaking changes:

-1. The private network is no longer managed by this module and must be created separately.
-In version 2, you only need to specify the network ID of the existing network.
-You can use this module to create the necessary network resources: [Private Network with NAT Gateway](https://registry.terraform.io/modules/lefterisALEX/private-network-with-nat-gateway/hetzner/latest).

-2. The `post_init` userdata are now called `custom_userdata` and are executed at the end of the bootstrap.

-ENHANCEMENTS

-1. The `apps` directory is now synced periodically from an upstream repository, rather than being copied during bootstrap.

-2. Infisical secrets are now synced periodically instead of being pulled only when Terraform runs.

-## Upgrade from v1.1.0

-1. **Backup Data**: Ensure you back up the data located at `/mnt/data`.
-2. **Enable Volume Delete Protection**: Activate `volume_delete_protection` to prevent accidental deletion of the volume where persistent data is stored.
-3. **Detach Private Network**: In the server settings, navigate to Networking > Private Network.
-Click the three dots and select "Detach" to disassociate the private network from the server.
-4. **Delete Old Network**: Go to the network tab and delete the old network.
-5. **Create New Network**: Use [this](https://registry.terraform.io/modules/lefterisALEX/private-network-with-nat-gateway/hetzner/latest) module to create a new network.
-6. **Update Network ID**: Use the new network ID as the input for `hcloud_network_id` in the v2 module.
-Adjust `server_ip` and `tailscale_routes` if needed.

 ## How to setup and inject secrets from infisical